Romkabouter/ESP32-Rhasspy-Satellite/README.md

 - https://github.com/me-no-dev/AsyncTCP
 - hhttps://github.com/knolleary/pubsubclient
 - Change the MQTT_IP, MQTT_PORT, MQTT_HOST, SITEID, SSID and PASSWORD to fit your needs
+- Change the MQTT_MAX_PACKET_SIZE in PubSubClient.h to 2000: See https://github.com/knolleary/pubsubclient (limitations)
 - Compile => Do an "Export compiled libary"!
 This will overwrite the "MatrixVoiceAudioServerArduino.ino.esp32.bin" file
 - In the file deploy.sh, change to IP address to the IP your Pi is on.
 - Open a terminal (Linux and Mac should work, I use Mac), change to the folder where this code is and run: ./deploy.sh